hoprnet/hoprnet/hopli/README.md

 - approve token transfer to be done for the safe by channels contracts
 - if node addresses are known, include nodes to the module by the safe
 - set desired threshold
+- if no `admin-address` is provided, the only admin will be the caller (wallet of the `private-key`)

 ```